 What to Do If Your Hens Have Stopped Laying Eggs

 There are many possible reasons why hens may stop laying eggs.
 The first is inadequate light.
-If the hen can’t have access to light for at least 17 hours, the process that controls egg formation will be negatively affected.
+If the hen can’t access light for at least 17 hours, the process that controls egg formation will be negatively affected.

-Also check if the coop conditions are causing stress to your hens.
+Also, check if the coop conditions are causing stress to your hens.
 Common reasons for stress include overcrowding, noise, insufficient warmth or ventilation, and sickness.

 Speaking of sickness, monitor your hens’ diet.
-They should be fed a steady stream of complete feeds to ensure they are in peak egg laying form.
+They should be fed a steady stream of complete feeds to ensure they are in peak egg-laying form.

 Summary